Close Request Information

 Our London Institute is situated in Bedford Square with the British Museum in the neighboring square.
 Sotheby’s auction house, the National Gallery, and the Royal Academy of Arts are a short walk away.
 The Institute is also close to Mayfair, the traditional center of the London art market where many dealers and galleries are located.

-Residential students are provided single rooms with a private en-suite bathroom, but live within flat “clusters” with other Summer Program students, sharing a kitchen and common area.
-This allows Summer Program students to get to know the other students on their pathway in addition to those studying at the Institute and throughout London’s many educational institutions.
-Residential students have full access to other facilities within the residence, including but not limited to a gym, cinema, quiet study area, social spaces, and laundry facilities.
+Residential students are provided single studio rooms with a private en-suite bathroom and personal kitchenette.
+Residential students have full access to other facilities within the residence, including but not limited to a gym, quiet study areas, social spaces, and laundry facilities.
 The reception staff provide assistance and support 24/7, and the buildings are equipped with CCTV.

 • Questions?